 The aircraft specification is also missing a few vital bits like the ability to be refuelled in the air itself, a large cargo door and no refuelling boom for aircraft like the C17 and E3 AWACS.
 As usual, we manage to miss out on a few vital components in order to reduce costs but the net result is a serious reduction in operational flexibility and a likely increase in costs in other areas.

 It will be interesting to see actual versus planned utilisation and how much AirTanker will be able to lease to other air forces or the civilian charter market.
 Almost everyone remains sceptical on this one.

 Interestingly, it has been reported that the lead finance provider for the consortium was HBOS with Lloyds TSB, the same HBOS and Lloyds TSB the UK taxpayer more or less owns.
 So that would be the taxpayer providing funding to a bank so they can lend to a private company at commercial rates to enable them to lease back to the taxpayer the equipment that we can’t afford to buy!

-The in full service date is 2016 for air refuelling although the air transport capability will be in service sooner, a mere 17 years after the requirement was issued, stunning performance from the MoD and Government as usual.
+The in full-service date is 2016 for air refuelling although the air transport capability will be in service sooner, a mere 17 years after the requirement was issued, a stunning performance from the MoD and Government as usual.